 What is spark ablation?

 Spark ablation is an innovative method for producing nanoparticles by generating high-energy electrical sparks between two electrodes (metals or semiconductors).
-These sparks vaporize the electrode material, creating a vapor cloud that quickly cools and condenses into nanoparticles and remain suspended in the gas as an aerosol.
+These sparks vaporize the electrode material, creating a vapor cloud that quickly cools and condenses into nanoparticles, which remain suspended in the gas as an aerosol.
 An analogy for this process is boiling water; just as vapor condenses into droplets when cooled, the vaporized material in spark ablation forms fine nanoparticles.

 How are nanoparticles assembled into functional nanoporous materials?